Patbox/mrpack4server/README.md

 - `local.mrpack` within server's root directory, making it directly use provided mrpack file instead of pulling it from Modrinth.

-Worth noting, default jar only supports Java 21.
-If you want to run it on older releases use jar ending with `-jvm8`, which should run on Java 8 or newer.
+Default/main jar only supports Java 21 (`mrpack4server-X.Y.Z.jar`).
+If you want to run it on older Java version you can use:
+- `mrpack4server-X.Y.Z-jvm8.jar` for Java 8 and above,
+- `mrpack4server-X.Y.Z-jvm16.jar` for Java 16 and above,
+- `mrpack4server-X.Y.Z-jvm17.jar` for Java 17 and above.

+_These versions however don't override requirements of Minecraft/Loader itself.
+For example, you still need Java to use Java 17 or above to run Minecraft 1.20.1 and Java 8 (but not newer!) to run Forge 1.16.5.

 You can create bundled variant by hand or by running `java -cp mrpack4server.jar eu.pb4.mrpackserver.Create`.
-By default, without any arguments, it will copy currently provided `modpack-info.json` file, but you can also set it with arguments (`--arg  --value`), where it mirrors all arguments from `modpack-info.json` (aka `--project_id my_modpack --version_id 1.2.3` will create jar with these defined).
+By default, without any arguments, it will copy currently provided `modpack-info.json` file, but you can also set it with arguments (`--arg value`), where it mirrors all arguments from `modpack-info.json` (aka `--project_id my_modpack --version_id 1.2.3` will create jar with these defined).
 Additionally, you can use the `--out` argument to set output file path, by default being set to `--out server.jar`.

-### `modpack-info.json` format:
+### `modpack-info.json` format:_
 `modpack-info.json` is a regular json file without support for comments.
 Ones provided below are purely to make easier to describe things.
 ```json5